 What kind of weather should I expect on the EBC trail in July and August?

-The weather on the Everest Base Camp trail in July and August is very unstable.
+The Everest Base Camp trail weather in July and August is volatile.
 Daytime is hot and humid with frequent rainfalls.
 Nights and mornings are comparatively cooler.
 The higher altitude receives less rain and is colder than villages at lower elevations like Lukla and Phakding.

 Will there be risks of landslides or floods on the trail?

-Everest Base Camp trek route is well made, so there is very little risk of landslide and no risk of flood.
+The Everest Base Camp trek route is well made, so there is very little risk of landslide and no flood risk.
 We do not see landslides on the EBC route.
 It is a rare scenario.

-How muddy and slippery will the EBC path is July and August?
+How muddy and slippery will the EBC path be in July and August?

-How can I stay dry and warm during EBC Trek in July and August?
+How can I stay dry and warm during the EBC Trek in July and August?

 To keep yourself dry during rainfall, wear proper rain gear, such as a rain cover, waterproof back, and rain poncho.
 Likewise, wear clothes in layers and pack warm outer layers.